There are two main construction methods employed for the City Rail Link:

 Tunnelling using a Tunnel Boring Machine (TBM), which travels at some depth below the ground and significantly reduces impact.

-These will be used in different areas:
+These are used in different areas:

 Cut and cover near Mt Eden station where the underground tunnels need to rise to the surface to meet the existing Western line